Search icon

 In response to the successful European Citizens’ Initiative End the Cage Age, signed by over 1.4 million EU citizens, in 2021 the EU Commission gave a clear commitment to introduce a legislative proposal to end caged farming by the end of 2023.
 However, the EU’s executive failed to deliver on its promises and is yet to present a legislative proposal to ban cages.

-Just weeks ago, we launched a new report showing how major European food businesses are successfully transitioning to cage-free production and countries like Austria, Belgium and the Netherlands have already implemented cage-free systems, demonstrating their feasibility.
+Just weeks ago, we launched a new cage-free business report showing how major European food businesses are successfully transitioning to cage-free production and countries like Austria, Belgium and the Netherlands have already implemented cage-free systems, demonstrating their feasibility.

 An overwhelming nine out of ten EU citizens demand an end to the use of individual cages and the Strategic Dialogue on the Future of EU Agriculture reflects a wide-spread consensus across the agrifood sector that cages must be phased out and calls for a proposal to revise the Animal Welfare legislation by 2026 at the latest.